 Stojanovic began the year with a strong doubles result as well, teaming with Darija Jurak to make the semifinals of the Australian Open.

-WTA Insider caught up with Stojanovic after her first-round win over Heather Watson to discuss the method behind her improvements, her tough climb to become her country's top-ranked player, and the shining legacy and future of Serbian tennis.
+WTA Insider caught up with Stojanovic at the Miami Open to discuss the method behind her improvements, her tough climb to become her country's top-ranked player, and the shining legacy and future of Serbian tennis.

 WTA Insider: You've been showing a very strong level in 2021.
 What do you attribute that to?

 Stojanovic: I think that all these good results this year is because I was really hungry to play tournaments.
 For the first time in my life, I did an off-season for more than four weeks.

 I did around six to eight weeks because of the Covid in the world.
 My reaction to that was not, "Oh my God, I will have to practice six weeks without competing."
 Actually, that was a huge challenge for me because I wanted to see what can I make of my body and how will my body respond afterwards at the tournaments.

 So when I finished preparing for Australia, I think I started the year with a great mindset and with a huge wish to play each match.
 I'm not getting tired, even if physically I am tired.
 Of course, maybe today, because I played two or three days in a row against good players and the courts are pretty slow for my game.
 There are a lot of rallies and you need to be ready physically.

 But mentally, I think I'm holding up really well.
 And I think that's the key to my good results from the beginning of the year.

 WTA Insider: Did you change anything in your pre-season or did you just do more?